 - How were anti-slavery projects contributing to building resilience before Covid-19?

 - How is Covid-19 impacting on the structural issues, legislation, institutions, systems and practices that underpin resilience to exploitation?

 - What issues, partnerships and processes need to be prioritised to developed and protect resilience to exploitation?

-The team is drawing on international development data to inform an overview of the economic, social, legal and political baseline prior to the pandemic.
+The team is drew on international development data to inform an overview of the economic, social, legal and political baseline prior to the pandemic.

-Then, working closely with Free the Slaves, which runs local projects in Dakar and Nairobi, the researchers will work with front-line organisations to create an overview of the local antislavery governance frameworks.
-Interviews with key local actors are designed to understand which social factors, government interventions, institutions and initiatives have been most critical to preventing exploitation in each setting.
+Then, working closely with Free the Slaves, which runs local projects in Dakar and Nairobi, the researchers worked with front-line organisations to create an overview of the local antislavery governance frameworks.
+Interviews with key local actors were designed to understand which social factors, government interventions, institutions and initiatives have been most critical to preventing exploitation in each setting.

-The research is aiming to create pre- and post-pandemic 'theories of change' that can illustrate how an international crisis is impacting anti-slavery efforts at a local level.
+The research aimed to create pre- and post-pandemic 'theories of change' that can illustrate how an international crisis is impacting anti-slavery efforts at a local level.

 This project was funded as part of the Modern Slavery PEC call for research on the impact of Covid-19 pandemic on modern slavery.